Votey12/psar/README.md

 # Psar: E-Commerce Inquiry Intelligence

-Psar (ផ្សារ — market in Khmer) is an AI-powered inquiry intelligence system for Cambodian social commerce.
-It combines TF-IDF intent classification, CatBoost, and RAG-based product retrieval to answer buyer questions and manage live inventory.
+Psar (ផ្សារ | meaning "market" in Khmer) is an AI-powered inquiry intelligence system for Cambodian social commerce.
+It combines intent classification, CatBoost and RAG to retrieve answers to buyer questions.

 ## Directory Structure
 psar/
-├── code/       # notebooks
+├── code/       #jupyter notebook
-├── data/       # input datasets
+├── data/       #datasets (catalog, queries)
-├── output/     # figures and results
+├── output/     #figures
 └── README.md

-## Notebook

 ### 00_psar_inquiry_intelligence.ipynb
-- Inputs: ../data/psar_catalog.csv,
+- Inputs: ../data/psar_catalog.csv, ../data/psar_queries.csv
-  ../data/psar_queries.csv
-- Function: Full end-to-end pipeline including data loading, product object construction, live inventory initialization, TF-IDF vectorization, Logistic Regression and CatBoost intent classification, rule-based entity extraction, SentenceTransformer embeddings, cosine similarity product retrieval, inventory-grounded answer generation, multi-turn chatbot memory,
+- It is the full end-to-end pipeline for the Psar system, including data loading, product object construction,live inventory initialization, TF-IDF vectorization, Logistic Regression and CatBoost intent, classification, rule-based entity extraction, SentenceTransformer embeddings, cosine similarity, product retrieval
-  20 structured inventory trials, and result visualization
-- Outputs: trial_df, purchase_df, stock_audit_df,
-  f1.png, inventory_depletion.png,
-  inventory_trials.png, rag_retrieval.png
+- The section Chatbot is an integrated chatbot in which you can test Psar and try to ask questions about any products.
+A set of Recommended Live Demo Questions is included.

 ## Data
-- psar_catalog.csv: 300 products across Clothing,
-  Shoes, and Accessories with stock by size
-- psar_queries.csv: 360 labeled queries across
-  6 intent classes
+- psar_catalog.csv.
+This dataset consists of 300 products with various information about each product, such as price, size, and color.
+- psar_queries.csv.
+This is a dataset of 360 queries.
+The six intent classes are price inquiry, availability check, size question, product search, complex multicriteria, and other.

-## Models
+## Output
-- Logistic Regression: 98.15% accuracy (baseline)
+- Results for Logistic Regression is 98.15% accuracy, and CatBoost is 99.07% accuracy
-- CatBoost: 99.07% accuracy (primary classifier)
+- 4 figures

 ## Pipeline
 Customer query